 Punishment is always stopping a behaviour.
-And its not as scary as it sounds.
 “Positive” again refers to something being given or happening.

 Negative punishment again refers to stopping a behaviour, but by removing something “good”.
 Examples include giving the dog a time out, away from the family pack for misbehaving.
 The dog performs an unwanted behaviour and the pack is removed for a short time.
 (Or rather he is removed from the pack).